 Many medical issues can affect your ears, nose, and throat, which is why there are specialists that focus on these issues.
 One of the most common ENT issues that people suffer from is tonsillitis.
 Many people may be aware of a sore throat, but they may not always know whether it’s strep throat, tonsillitis, or simply a cold.
-If you have pain in your throat and want to know the severity of your condition, here are the basics of tonsillitis inflammation.
+If you have pain in your throat and tonsil inflammation and want to know the severity of your condition, here are the basics of tonsillitis inflammation.

 What is Tonsillitis?

 One of the easiest ways you can tell tonsillitis apart from a sore throat is by looking at the tonsils themselves—they’ll have a more swollen and reddish appearance.
 This is what a doctor will look for if you decide to go in and visit an ENT.
-In some cases, your tonsils may have white or yellow spots on them as well.
+In some cases, your inflamed tonsils may have white or yellow spots on them as well.

-Besides inflammation, plenty of other common symptoms are associated with tonsillitis.
+Besides tonsil inflammation, plenty of other common symptoms are associated with tonsillitis.
 Perhaps the most common and easiest to identify is a sore throat.
 If you’re suffering from tonsillitis, you may also have the following symptoms: